orisai/nette-di/docs/README.md

 - `%vendorDir%`
     - third-party source code
     - defaults to `%rootDir%/vendor`
+- `%wwwDir%`
+  	- public directory, should be the only one accessible via webserver
+  	- defaults to `%rootDir%/public`
 - `%debugMode%`
     - whether application is in debug mode
 - `%consoleMode%`